 Single—Only one widget can be opened at a time.
 Opening one widget closes another.

 Multiple—Multiple widgets can be opened and run at the same time.
-In this case, you can choose to show open widgets stacked or side by side.
+In this case, you can show open widgets stacked or side by side.

 Enable one or more widgets to be opened automatically when the page is loaded by selecting from the widgets list.